UPDATED

 It’s no secret that excellent patient or resident care is impossible without CNAs.
 For many CNAs, being at the bedside and helping their patients eat, bathe, and dress is the perfect job.
 Treating people with respect and ensuring their dignity is noble work.

-What are CNA career prospects?
+What are the career prospects like?

 As you gain experience as a CNA, you may begin to notice the Licensed Practical Nurses (LPNs) and Registered Nurses (RNs) at your job, which may stimulate your interest in advancing your own career.
 They earn more money than you do, and they don’t do as much of the physical work as you do.
 They also have more responsibilities, which you may find appealing.